What Is It?

 Maintaining a healthy weight

-There is no method of screening for pancreatic cancer so that it can be caught and treated early.
+Cancer researchers are making progress to discover effective ways to screen for pancreatic cancer.
+However, at the current time, there is no proven method of screening people at average risk for pancreatic cancer so that it can be caught and treated early.

 If your doctor confirms that you have pancreatic cancer, he or she will do tests to see how aggressive the cancer is and how much it has spread.
 This is called "staging."
 Your treatment depends on the cancer's stage.
 Treatment may include: